syh7/DnDwiki/src/main/resources/raw/darninia/session 16 - join us or burn.md

     - EotM: 3
     - DML: 1

-> "Fredrik is a sad wet kitty" - Noël
+> "Frederik is a sad wet kitty" - Noël

 > "You have all been watered" - Eef